 The final project must be submitted in writing and orally.
 The final grade granted for the project will take into account an assessment of both the oral and written paper.
-The final project is not included for credits.
+Further details appear in the respective syllabus.

 Internship program

 The Internship Program is not compulsory and is not counted for academic credit.
 Students will receive information regarding this program in the beginning of the academic year.